robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Finally, I looked up to meet Charlotte's wide-eyed gaze.

 "Anyone can grow accustomed to things being done for them.
 After a while, you stupidly start to put it down to nature, not work.
 The trivial tasks done carefully go unrecognised because they're… trivial.
-It's a—slippery slope."
+It's a — slippery slope."

 For a long beat, neither of us spoke.
 Finally, I leaned forward, putting my elbows on the table and my head in my hands.